 Remember: When buying eggs for dyeing, please purchase organic eggs.
-Prepared plant-based dyes are also available at your local organic grocery for coloring Easter eggs.
-These natural Easter egg dyes are just as simple to use as their synthetic cousins, without the health concerns.
+Ready-to-use plant-based dyes are also available at your local organic grocery store.
+These natural dyes are just as simple to use as their synthetic cousins, without the health concerns.

 This article was translated from German to English.
-You can view the original here: Ostereier färben: So geht’s mit Naturmaterial** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Ostereier färben: So geht’s mit Naturmaterial** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?